 At the last minute, fold the seafood into the rice mixture.
 Transfer to a flat paella pan suitable for serving.
 Top with peas and red peppers.
 Place in oven for about 5 minutes to heat through.
 Take care not to overcook!
 Serve garnished with mussels, parsley and lobster shells.

-Recipe courtesy Jorge Castillo
+Recipe courtesy of Jorge Castillo